How to Adjust to Immigration Reform in 2021

 What is immigration reform

 Immigration reform is a pathway to citizenship for the millions of undocumented migrants living in the United States.
 These are individuals who have worked, and continue to work, hard but can’t afford their health insurance or don’t have access to affordable medical treatment.
 Undocumented workers also pay taxes that help fund public schools, community programs, and roads that benefit everyone.
+Some will come to start up businesses of their own, not only in the United States but in other areas of the world too, that is why resources like an investor visa (more here) are an important factor for this, however, immigrants may not know that they are able to do this and do not go through the proper legal channels, which can have them not benefiting from this either.

 Political leaders like President Barack Obama introduced immigration reform in 2013 to make healthcare and education more affordable for undocumented families across America.